 When I better appreciate other people’s perspectives, I am more understanding and less critical.
 I am more loving and less judgmental.
 Isn’t that what unity is all about?
 In this way, we all become more like Christ.

 I am in no way suggesting “anything goes” in regards to doctrinal belief and Biblical interpretation.
 Nor, does it mean I will agree with everyone’s different perspective.
 I certainly have a clear view of what I believe and why I believe it.
 I definitely have my opinions about different denominations too.
-But I have come to learn that God has us all in the palm of His hand, and I trust that He’s got it all under control.
-And I am better off when I bother to share these conversations.
+But, I have come to learn that God has us all in the palm of His hand, and I trust that He’s got it all under control.
+Ultimately, I am better off when I bother to share these conversations with my fellow believers!

 If you proclaim Jesus is Lord, then you are my sister!!

-I invite you to share you experiences with Christians in other denominations.
+I invite you to share your experiences with Christians in other denominations.
 How has your box been stretched?

 Do you need a little help?
 I’ve created this devotional to give you some ideas on how you can get to know a little bit about how others worship.
 Sign up for “Building Unity in the Body of Christ”.
 I would love to know how it impacted you!